House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale Rating: 1450

 Maple is a hardwood of impressive durability and attractive colors that homeowners love to see.
-There are tons of different Maple species, but people in the USA mostly go for Black Maple (Sugar Maple).
-That’s the strongest of all Maple species.
-It’s good to work with, although soft Maple types are easier due to lower density.
-It is mostly used for making furniture, flooring, paper, sports gear, and musical instruments.
-Maple wood is a fantastic option for people wanting to be more eco-friendly.
+There are different Maple species, but people in the USA mostly go for Black Maple (Sugar Maple).
+It’s the strongest of all Maple species.
+It’s nice to work with, and soft Maple types are less dense than others.
+Maple is mainly used for making furniture, flooring, paper, sports gear, and musical instruments.
+It is a fantastic option for people who want to be more eco-friendly.

 divider 4